What is the Best Credit Score for Buying a Home?

 Conventional Loan

-You’ll need good credit if you’re like most Americans and are looking for a conventional loan.
+You’ll need good credit if you’re like most Americans and are looking for a conventional mortgage.
 Because private lenders finance these loans, the individual organization will set the requirements.
-However, you can usually expect a credit score of at least 620 to qualify for this type of loan.
+However, you can usually expect a minimum credit score of at least 620 to qualify for this type of loan.
 Organizations sometimes have even stricter requirements, such as requiring a credit score of 660.

-You will have even better options if you have excellent credit and are going with a conventional mortgage.
+You will have even better loan terms if you have excellent credit and are going with a conventional mortgage.
 For example, if you have excellent credit with a FICO score of 740 or higher, you won’t have to make a down payment that is as large.
 You will also have a chance to secure that organization’s lowest interest rates available at that time.

 Jumbo Loans